Movement for the Independence of Sicily

 The Movement for the Independence of Sicily (Movimento per l'Indipendenza della Sicilia, Muvimentu pâ Nnipinnenza dâ Sicilia, MIS) was a separatist Sicilian political party originally active in Sicily from 1943 to 1951.
 Its best electoral result was in 1947, when it won 8.8% of the votes in the Sicilian regional election and had nine regional deputies elected.

-The party was supported by Sicilians from a very wide of political stances: both conservatives and socialists were involved at some point.
-The purpose was first to gain independence for Sicily.
-Once this was accomplished MIS planned to sort out the politics of the island themselves, with the movement splintering to found new Sicilian political parties with their own personal stances.
+The party was supported by Sicilians from a very wide range of political stances: both conservatives and socialists were involved at some point.
+The purpose was first to gain independence for Sicily, and once this was accomplished MIS planned to sort out the politics of the island themselves, with the movement splintering to found new Sicilian political parties with their own personal stances.

 History

-The movement was founded in September 1942 as Committee for the Independence of Sicily (Comitato per l'Indipendenza della Sicilia, CIS) finding inspiration in the Sicilian Vespers, with Andrea Finocchiaro Aprile serving as its first president.
+The movement was founded in September 1942 as the Committee for the Independence of Sicily (Comitato per l'Indipendenza della Sicilia, CIS) finding inspiration in the Sicilian Vespers, with Andrea Finocchiaro Aprile serving as its first president.
 The movement included members of very different political views, such as revolutionary socialist Antonio Canepa, social-democrat Giovanni Guarino Amella, right-wing people, most of them aristocrats, such as baron Lucio Tasca and duke Guglielmo Paternò, and members with close ties to the Mafia, as well as outright Mafiosi such as Calogero Vizzini.

 The movement gained presence and support following the Armistice of Cassibile of 8 September 1943, which forced Italy to abandon the island, while the U.S. troops still were on the verge of completing the military occupation of Sicily.
 In October 1943, Finocchiaro Aprile asked the King of Italy Victor Emmanuel III to abdicate, and successively gained support to his cause from about ten Sicilian deputies.
 In the spring of 1944, the CIS was disbanded and the Movement for the Independence of Sicily (MIS) was founded.
 During those days, the Allies prohibited any kind of political activity, but tolerated the existence of the MIS.
 Several politicians with strong ties with the Mafia, such as Calogero Vizzini and Calogero Volpe, joined the MIS; however, all of them soon later left the MIS in order to join the newborn Italian parties, such as the Christian Democracy.